purpleteam-labs/purpleteam-s2-containers/README.md

 # Define the environment variables

-## app-slave (Zap)
+## app-emissary (Zap)

-We use a .env file directly in the app-slave directory for testing.
+We use a .env file directly in the app-emissary directory for testing.

 **`ZAP_API_KEY`**

 Make sure you have assigned a value to the `ZAP_API_KEY` environment variable.

-The `ZAP_API_KEY` can be what ever you chose, just make sure that as well as defining it for app-slave, you also add it to the app-scanner project configuration.
+The `ZAP_API_KEY` can be what ever you chose, just make sure that as well as defining it for app-emissary, you also add it to the app-scanner project configuration.
 The app-scanner project requires the Zap API Key to be configured in order to authenticate to Zap running in the Stage Two container.
 For the app-scanner project, this needs to be set in the following:
-`{ "slave": { "apiKey": <zap-api-key-here> } }`
+`{ "emissary": { "apiKey": <zap-api-key-here> } }`

 **`HOST_ZAP_LOG4J_PROPERTIES_PATH`** and **`ZAP_LOG4J_PROPERTIES_PATH_MOUNT_TARGET`**